Using Wooden Chair Caning Wedges

 Applying sheet cane webbing?
-Having problems getting the caning down into the grove?
-Try using some specially made wooden chair caning wedges to insert the cane webbing into the groove around the perimeter of the panel.
+Having problems getting the caning all the way down into the grove?
+Try using some specially made wooden chair caning wedges as a tool to get the job done.

 Wooden chair caning wedges

 Since the ends of the chair caning wedges are rather sharp and might cut the caning as you are pushing it into the groove, it’s best to trim those sharp edges.
-Just draw a rounded edge with a pencil and take your sharp scissors and trim the edge.
+Just draw a rounded edge with a pencil, and take your sharp scissors and trim the edge.

 Trim sharp edges of chair caning wedges